 Prior to serving on the Board of Supervisors, Damon served the residents of District 1 in various capacities: as the Vice Mayor of San Rafael, a two-term San Rafael City Councilmember, former Dixie School Board President, and former Supervising Deputy California Attorney General.
 Damon was a founding board member of Marin Clean Energy (MCE), and served as Chair of the Board of Directors from June 2011 to November 2014.

 Through his seven years as a City Council member, Damon worked hard to sustain the city’s vibrant local economy, protect vital public services, and balance the budget.
 He made City Hall more responsive to the needs of San Rafael’s neighborhoods.
 He helped expand transportation options for local residents and worked to reduce San Rafael’s contribution to climate change.
 He served as a leader on the Green Ribbon Committee that developed San Rafael’s Climate Change Action Plan, the first to be adopted by a Marin city.
 He also helped San Rafael adopt a model green-ordinance with some of the toughest green-building standards in America.

 Before opening his own law practice in San Rafael, Damon was a Supervising Deputy California Attorney General, prosecuting the energy companies that gouged our state during the energy crisis of 2000-2001.

 A Bay Area native, Damon attended college and law school at UC Berkeley.
-He has lived in San Rafael for the past eighteen years with his wife, Dawn, and their two daughters.
+He has lived in San Rafael for the past twenty-two years with his wife, Dawn, and their two daughters.